-Alumni Council members serve as ambassadors of Olivet College and the Office of Alumni Engagement by volunteering during events such as Homecoming, interviewing students for Alumni Council Scholarships, hosting events, contacting fellow alumni and making lifelong connections.
+Alumni Association Board members serve as ambassadors of Olivet College and the Office of Alumni Engagement by volunteering during events such as Homecoming, interviewing students for Alumni Council Scholarships, hosting events, contacting fellow alumni and making lifelong connections.

 Pamela Heos '77, Council Chair